MrMikey59/00---Projects/.config/PrettierIgnore.md

 A properly formatted comment will exclude the next node in the abstract syntax tree from formatting.

-A list of propely formaatted comments:
+A list of propely formatted comments:
 | Language | Comment |
 | --- | --- |
 | CSS  | `/* prettier-ignore */` |